PhilipLGQ/data_story/index.md

 **Topic of 2020 (Jan.
 2020 - )**
 >Topic 0 is about safety-oriented asset allocation when facing the crisis, where people are seeking safe-havens (e.g. gold) for their assets, while bitcoin is considered a risk asset.

-_"even though bitcoin is compared to gold as a safe haven asset, it's very under-penetrated and is considered more as a risky asset to hold at this point"._
+_"however, unlike traditional safe-havens (treasury notes, us dollar, swiss franc, japanese yen, gold), the bitcoin market is a speculative one with high volatility, which might explain why they are failing to act as a safe-haven asset."._  _--Yoni Assia_
 >Topic 1 is about the unexpected rise and continued high bitcoin price sparked the discussion to the potentials of bitcoin as a safe-haven assets.

-_"gold rose and stocks fell initially, but traders soon relaxed, so stocks recovered and gold fell. bitcoin stayed high because its rise is not iran-related."_
+_"gold rose and stocks fell initially, but traders soon relaxed, so stocks recovered and gold fell. bitcoin stayed high because its rise is not iran-related"_  _--Glen Goodman_

 From the result, we can see that the topic shifts over different years and we can generally observe how crypto evolves during the past five years.
 In 2015, Bitcoins started to pop up and people were realizing the value of Bitcoin in the realm of payment methods.
 It demonstrates the very beginning of blockchain technology, especially Bitcoin, in the public realm.
 In 2016, more cryptos were coming into the market and economic system more deeply, including Ethereum, also one of the new cryptos and the hottest one in 2016.
 Etheruem received more discussions due to a new kind of blockchain technology used for it and it shows right after the beginning of Bitcoin, the development in blockchain technology developed very fast within one year.
 At the same time, crypto companies were urged to expand the influence of crypto by looking for financial institutions to support them.
 Also from the topic, we can observe there are interest conflicts between banks and crypto companies.